rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 And with that ends this blog post about EgressIP with OVN Kubernetes plugin in OpenShift.

-Big thanks to Daniel Mellado, to helped me during this blog post with their wisdom and expertise.
+Big thanks to Daniel Mellado, who helped me during this blog post with his wisdom and expertise.
 Kudos @dmellado++!

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*